 This simple question is one that we get asked all the time!
 Here is the quick answer:

-First, the major benefit to the PSW program is obvious, it allows hospitals, clinics, and home care companies (such as yours truly), to hire caregivers at a much more affordable rate (PSWs tend to make between $15-$20/hour).
-This is compared to the corresponding RN rate (which could fall in the $40-$50/hour range).
-Although a PSW cannot perform all the tasks that an RN could, there are many they can and this allows hospitals and other companies to split up work in new ways and save money.
+Although a PSW cannot perform all the tasks that an RN or an RPN could, there are many they can and this allows hospitals and other companies to split up work in new ways and save money.

-That lack of regulation is why it’s so important when hiring a home care company that you pick one that uses technology to help you stay safe and has a very rigorous hiring process to ensure only the most capable PSWs are visiting you.
+That lack of regulation is why it’s so important when hiring a home care company that you pick one that you can trust.

-Lastly, keep in mind that the PSW program was developed in Ontario and so the term is quite specific to Ontario.
-In other provinces the same idea exists but the role is known by other names such as health care aid (Alberta), home support worker (on older term before the PSW program existed), or nursing assistant (United States).
+In other provinces the same idea exists but the role is known by other names such as health care aid (Alberta), home support worker (an older term before the PSW program existed), or nursing assistant (United States).

 - Nurse Practitioner (NP) – this is the ‘highest’ level of nursing designation and requires an individual to have completed a master’s degree.
 A nurse practitioner is able to order diagnostic tests and prescribe medications.
 Oftentimes an RN (next category) will seek to be accredited as an NP after working as an RN for several years.

 - Registered Nurse (RN) – this is university level educated nurse who holds a bachelor’s degree (typically a 4 year program).
 An RN is able to work with complex and unstable patients (i.e. in the emergency room or intensive care unit) and often work in case management and other managerial roles.